-Tufts University is committed to maintaining a safe and secure environment where students, faculty, staff, visitors and contractors can live, work, and learn.
+Tufts University is committed to maintaining a safe and secure environment where students, faculty, staff, visitors, and contractors can live, work, and learn.
 In support of this commitment, Tufts University expressly prohibits the possession, manufacture, transfer, sale, or use of weapons by anyone on university property or at any university-sponsored event, except as explicitly authorized by this policy.

-This policy applies to all university students, faculty, staff, visitors, and contractors on all campuses and on all property owned, leased and/or controlled by Tufts University, including but not limited to buildings, grounds, parking lots/garages, roadways, and vehicles, and at any university sponsored event.
+This policy applies to all university students, faculty, staff, visitors, and contractors on all campuses and on all property owned, leased, and/or controlled by Tufts University, including but not limited to buildings, grounds, parking lots/garages, roadways, and vehicles, and at any university-sponsored event.

-Tufts University strives to comply with all relevant and applicable federal, state and local laws and ordinances.
-In relation to firearms on Tufts campuses, Massachusetts General Law prohibits carrying a firearm on the grounds of any elementary or secondary school, college or university without the written authorization of the board or officer in charge of such elementary or secondary school, college or university, under Chapter 269, Section 10 paragraph (j).
+Tufts University strives to comply with all relevant and applicable federal, state, and local laws and ordinances.
+In relation to firearms on Tufts campuses, Massachusetts General Law prohibits carrying a firearm on the grounds of any elementary or secondary school, college, or university without the written authorization of the board or officer in charge of such elementary or secondary school, college, or university, under Chapter 269, Section 10 paragraph (j).

 Tufts University further regulates firearms and other weapons.
-Except as expressly authorized within this policy, no individual may manufacture, transfer, sell, possess, carry, store, use, or have in his or her custody and/or under his or her control, a firearm or other weapon defined within this policy anywhere on any Tufts University campus, grounds, in any university facility, or at any university sponsored event.
+Except as expressly authorized within this policy, no individual may manufacture, transfer, sell, possess, carry, store, use, or have in his or her custody and/or under his or her control, a firearm or other weapon defined within this policy anywhere on any Tufts University campus, grounds, in any university facility, or at any university-sponsored event.
 This prohibition exists whether or not a federal or state license to possess the weapon has been issued to the possessor.
 Prohibited weapons include, but are not limited to: firearms of any nature, including shotguns, rifles, pistols and revolvers; paint ball guns; BB/pellet guns; flare guns; firearm replicas; ammunition; components of ammunition including bullets, cartridges, shell casings, primers, igniters, and gun powder; martial arts-type weapons such as nunchaku, zoobow, also known as klackers or kung fu sticks; or any similar weapon consisting of two sticks of wood, plastic or metal connected at one end by a length of rope, chain, wire or leather; a shuriken or any similar pointed star-like object intended to injure a person when thrown; or any armband, made with leather which has metallic spikes or points or any similar device made from any other substance; or a cestus or similar material weighted with metal or other substance and worn on the hand; or a manrikigusari or similar length of chain having weighted ends; explosives, including fireworks; spears; bows; crossbows; arrows; slingshots; blowguns; blackjacks; metallic knuckles or knuckles of any substance which could be put to the same use with the same or similar effect as metallic knuckles; stiletto; dagger or a device or case which enables a knife with a locking blade to be drawn at a locked position; any ballistic knife; or any knife with a detachable blade capable of being propelled by any mechanism; dirk knife; any knife having a double-edged blade; or a switch knife; or any knife having an automatic spring release device by which the blade is released from the handle; a folding knife having a blade of over three inches in length; double-edged knives; hunting (fixed-blade)-style knives of any length; throwing knives; swords; axes; mace; pepper gas/spray; and other dangerous chemicals; or any other destructive device or instrument that may be used to do bodily harm or to damage property.

 Nothing in this policy shall be construed to create regulation that is less restrictive than any applicable code, statute, law, regulation, or ordinance.
-When a conflict arises, determination of an object or article as a weapon is subject to the sole discretion of the Director of Public and Environmental Safety or his/her designee.
+When a conflict arises, the determination of an object or article as a weapon is subject to the sole discretion of the Director of Public and Environmental Safety or his/her designee.

-University departments, units or schools may promulgate standards governing weapons that are more restrictive than those contained within this policy, but not less restrictive.
+University departments, units, or schools may promulgate standards governing weapons that are more restrictive than those contained within this policy, but not less restrictive.

 Exceptions to this policy are: